vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Return to your Azure portal window and navigate back to your Dashboard.

-### Exercise 4: Logging Route Azure Stream Analytics Job
+### Exercise 4: Create an Azure Stream Analytics Job

-In this exercise, you will create a Stream Analytics job that outputs live stream messages to Blob storage.
-You will then use the Storage browser to view the stored data.
+In this exercise, you will create a Stream Analytics job that outputs live stream messages to a Blob storage container.
+You will then use the Storage browser to verify that your ASA job runs successfully.

 This will enable you to verify that your ASA job processes message data to an output location using the following parameters: